isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 BigQuery table so that your query only reads the appropriate portions of your table.
-This means you can specify the cluster to be over chromosomes, and your query will only read the portion of the table associated with that chromosome. `https://cloud.google.com/bigquery/docs/clustered-tables<https://cloud.google.com/bigquery/docs/clustered-tables>`__
+This means you can specify the cluster to be over chromosomes, and your query will only read the portion of the table associated with that chromosome. `docs here <https://cloud.google.com/bigquery/docs/clustered-tables>`_

 There's a number of different ways to partition your tables.
 For one, you can partition it at the time of 'ingestion'.
 What that means is that